-The word Soma is associated with the moon, where the theatrically-lit tandoor and show-kitchen remain the focal point.
 Indian instrumental music serenely lilts in the background of this off-the-lobby Indian restaurant of the Grand Hyatt.
 Tandoori, grilled and North Indian fare are offered here.
-The colourful and eclectic art (in this large, splendidly lit, high-ceilinged, contemporary restaurant) reflects that influence.
+The colourful and eclectic art (in this large, splendidly lit, high-ceilinged, contemporary restaurant) reflects the influence of the moon (Soma).
 So do the hours — it’s a dinner-only restaurant.
-Chef Pushpendu and his team bring you authentic flavours such as Raan e Sikandari, Jhinga Khada Masala, Tawa Gosht, Dum Aloo Bhojpuri, Paan Kulfi and Zaffrani Phirni.
-There are many other dishes like Niza Kebab (Murgh Malai marinated with cheese), Tandoori Jhinga, Khade Masala ke Chaanp (marinated tandoor-style lamb ribs), Lazeez Pasliya (mutton ribs with Indian spices and brown onion tomato gravy), Pindi Chhole (authentic Punjabi-style) and Paneer Patiala (paneer stuffed with cashew nuts and spices; shallow-fried and cooked in tomato onion gravy).
-Old favourites such as the ever-popular North Indian spiced fare of Sikandri Raan, Ajwaini Pomfret, Rogan Josh Tadka, Sarson Boti and more remain.
-Check out the Gosht Biryani, Dal Makhni and the Murgh Malai Hara Dhaniya or popular Rauniqi Seekh.
-Looking for the unusual in desserts?
-Go for the Paan Ice Cream or the new Baked Rasgoulla with a caramelized crust, all garnished with saffron.
+Chef Rana’s authentic Raan e Sikandari, Jhinga Khada Masala, Tawa Gosht, Dum Aloo Bhojpuri, Paan Kulfi and Zaffrani Phirni delight.
+There are many other dishes like Niza Kebab (Murgh Malai marinated with cheese), Tandoori Jhinga, Khade Masala ke Chaanp (marinated tandoor-style lamb ribs) too.
+But it’s the old favourites such as the ever-popular North Indian spiced fare of Sikandari Raan, Ajwaini Pomfret, Rogan Josh Tadka, Sarson Boti which are worth trying.
+Go for the Paan Ice Cream or the Baked Rasogulla with a caramelized crust, all garnished with saffron.

 Review posted more than a year ago